 - Consistently place each bit of information in its appropriate column:

-Information about each property should be organized by having a separate column for each "field" that you want to import into the Tank Track program.
+Information about each property should be organized by having a separate column for each "field" that you want to import into Tank Track.

 Here is an example of how this might look on a spreadsheet:

-When you complete the Tank Track importing process, you will be able to match up the column heading for each Tank Track field with one of your column headers (up at the top).
+During the import process, you will be able to match up the column heading for each Tank Track field with one of your column headers (up at the top).
 This is how Tank Track will know where to place each piece of information within a the record of a particular property.

 It is important to have each component of the property address listed in a separate column.
 If you have it all combined into one column simply called "Address," you could technically import it successfully by matching your "Address" field with the Tank Track "Property Address 1" field, but the address might be formatted badly for printing on a job form.
-Also, if you do not have the street address, town, state, and zip code of the property in separate columns, Tank Track will not be able to sort/filter your contact list by property town or zip code, and the Google Maps integration feature will not work.
+Also, if you do not have the street address, town, state, and zip code of the property in separate columns, Tank Track will not be able to sort/filter your contact list by property town or zip code, and the address validation and routing features will not work.

 - First Name